 ONGOING PROJECTS

-The main goal of CEESEN-BENDER is to empower and support vulnerable homeowners and renters living in Soviet-era multiapartment buildings in 5 CEE countries: Croatia, Slovenia, Estonia, Poland, and Romania.
-The project will help them through the renovation process by identifying the main obstacles and creating trustworthy support services that include homeowners, their associations, and building managers.
+The main goal of CEESEN-BENDER is to empower vulnerable homeowners and renters in Soviet-era multi-apartment buildings in Croatia, Slovenia, Estonia, Poland, and Romania.
+The project supports them through renovation by identifying obstacles, creating trustworthy services for homeowners, associations, and building managers, and developing tools and roadmaps to reduce energy poverty, speed up renovations, and train local professionals in technical, financial, and legal aspects.

 PAST PROJECTS